Do staged homes sell better than empty or unstaged homes?

 When Should You Not Stage a Home?

-There is not really a situation in which deciding not to stage your home is a good idea.
+Not staging is usually a bad idea.
 However, it is completely up to you how much time and money you would like to invest in the process.

 Whether you choose to simply give your house a deep clean and put your family photos away, or you choose to hire a professional staging company is up to you.